 - Make special time for your child

-Elsa loves it when Joe and I take her out for dinner.
-Just the three of us, when Jude and Emmeline are at home in bed with a babysitter looking after them.
+Elsa loves it when I take her out for dinner.
+Just the two of us, when Jude and Emmeline are at home in bed with a babysitter looking after them.
 I guess it makes her feel grown up which I can understand.
 We always have a lovely time so perhaps should do this more often.

 - Accept their new found independence